-The present supplement of the operating instructions refers to the frequency inverters of the ACT and ACU line.
-It contains necessary information for installation and use of the communication modules CM-232 and CM-485.
+The present supplement of the operating instructions is valid for frequency inverters of the ACT and ACU line.
+The information necessary for the assembly and application of the communication modules CM-232 and CM-485 is documented in this guidance.